tjme/opinionate/README.md

 ## Example [Vue](https://vuejs.org)/[PrimeVue](https://github.com/primefaces/primevue) front-end, using [Vite](https://github.com/vitejs/vite) and [Villus](https://github.com/logaretm/villus)

 - install Vite: `pnpm -g add vite`
-- make/change to your project directory: `mkdir primevue-pagila && cd primevue-pagila`
+- create and change to your project directory: `mkdir primevue-pagila && cd primevue-pagila`
-- you are advised to initialize version control to help track source code changes (e.g. `git init`)
+- you are strongly advised to initialize version control to help track source code changes (e.g. `git init`)
 - copy the template's [package~.json](https://github.com/tjme/opinionate/blob/master/templates/primevue/package~.json) as your new package.json (making adjustments, e.g. occurencies of the database name 'pagila' in the script, as appropriate)
-- run the GraphQL server if not done earlier, with `pnpm backend &`
+- run the GraphQL server (if not done earlier), with `pnpm backend &`
 - generate everything: `pnpm gen`, OR do it stage by stage with:
   - create a data sources directory: `mkdir models`
   - install dependencies: `pnpm install`